gphat/omg/_posts/2019-04-17-practitioners-guide-to-system-dashboard-design-p3.md

 ![Bar chart example](/assets/images/dash-p3-bar1.png)
 <br>_We can easily compare these two time series using bars.
 More would be tough._

 The bar chart aids comparison of values at each interval through clear interval association and easy comparison of length by the user.
+Choosing a bar chart therefore means that your user's goal is the comparison of a few values over other concerns.

 Be careful to avoid [moiré patterns](https://en.wikipedia.org/wiki/Moir%C3%A9_pattern).
 This can happen when your bars are too small and evenly spaced.
 Do include a little space between bars to aid the visual separation, as seen above.